Road signs in Chile

-Formerly, Highway Gothic was the official typeface of Chile's road signs.
-New Chilean road signs use Ruta CL, a font designed for Chile's road signs.
+Formerly, Highway Gothic was the official typeface on Chile's road signs.
+New Chilean road signs use Ruta CL, a typeface designed for Chile's road signs.

-Road signs
+Regulatory signs

 Priority signs

-The priority section includes three signs: Give Way, Stop, and Stop for Children.
+Chilean priority signs consist of the give way sign, the stop sign, and the "stop for children" sign.
 The give way sign indicates to drivers that they must slow down and give way to vehicles on the approaching road, but that they do not need to stop if there is enough room to join or merge.
 The stop sign indicates to drivers that they must come to a complete stop before joining the approaching road, and is reserved for situations where a raised risk of an accident exists if drivers were not to fully stop before proceeding.
 The stop for children sign is used by crossing guards, and indicates to drivers that they must come to a complete stop and wait while children cross the road.

 Prohibitory signs

-The prohibition section includes signs that are used to prohibit and limit certain vehicles from using the road or from making certain movements/actions.
+Prohibitory signs are used to prohibit and limit certain vehicles from using the road or from making certain movements/actions.
 Prohibitions are indicated by a red circle with a 45 degree slash from left to right.